SeisSol/SeisSol/Documentation/build-seissol.rst

 Sometimes, the ninja build tool can speed up your build process.
 To use it, add ``-GNinja`` to the cmake command (you might need to delete your cmake folder first to switch from make).

 Generally, we recommend using ``PRECISION=single`` for faster simulations.
 If you experience Inf/NaN errors (cf. also https://github.com/SeisSol/SeisSol/issues/200 ), then setting ``PRECISION=double`` is a good idea.
-The ``ORDER`` equals the degree of the used polynomials plus one.
-In general, we optimize for the orders 3 to 6 the most.
+The ``ORDER`` equals the convergence order which in turn equals degree of the used polynomials plus one.

 A full list of build flags can be found :ref:`here <build_parameters>`.